lvgl/blog/_posts/2019-07-23-micropython-pure-display-driver.md

 LittlevGL project [already provides C implementation of that driver](https://github.com/littlevgl/esp32_ili9341), and there's even a [micropython API for it](https://github.com/littlevgl/lv_binding_micropython/blob/master/driver/esp32/modILI9341.c), but I wanted to create a **Pure Micropython implementation** of the same driver.

-This driver uses DMA and double buffering to acheive high performance.
+This driver uses DMA and double buffering to achieve high performance.
 At the bottom of this post you can find performance statistics and conclusions about using Micropython for a display driver.

 This display driver can run in two modes:
 - Pure Micropython mode - **all** the display driver logic is done in Micropython.
-- Hybrid mode - Setup and initialization is done in Micropython, but the critical path (flush and ISR functions) is implemented in C.
+- Hybrid mode - Setup and initialization are done in Micropython, but the critical path (flush and ISR functions) is implemented in C.

 # Why?

-Why would I re-write in micropython a module that is already written in C?
+Why would I re-write a module in Micropython that is already written in C?

-For two reasons:
+For three reasons:

  - It's a showcase for many interesting/advanced features related to Micropython Binding
  - I wanted to see how it would perform, compared to the C driver
+ - It makes possible to dynamically load drivers

 Here are some interesting features that are used in the Pure Micropython Display Driver: